Displaying Map View

 Explore FREE Public Art Across the City

-ArtworxTO: Toronto's Year of Public Art 2021–2022 is a year-long celebration of Toronto’s exceptional public art collection and the creative community behind it.
-This exciting new initiative supports artists and art projects that reflect Toronto's diversity and creates more opportunities for the public to engage with art in their everyday lives.
+ArtworxTO: Toronto's Year of Public Art 2021–2022 was a year-long celebration of Toronto’s exceptional public art collection and the creative community behind it.
+This ambitious initiative supported artists and art projects that reflected Toronto's diversity and created more opportunities for the public to engage with art in their everyday lives.

 The arts sector is an essential component of a vibrant community and plays a key role in the city's economic recovery from the pandemic.
-Working closely with artists and Toronto’s arts institutions the City of Toronto is delivering major public art projects and commissions from fall 2021 to fall 2022.
-This year, explore your city and discover creativity and community–everywhere.
+Working closely with artists and Toronto’s arts institutions the City of Toronto delivered major public art projects and commissions from fall 2021 to fall 2022.
+Many of the pieces are still available.
+Look at the map to explore your city and discover creativity and community–everywhere.

 Header video artworks in order of appearance: 1.
 Day of the Dead (Dia de los Muertos), Emma Lopez and Pedro Narvaez, 2020, 2.The Water Guardians, Jennifer Marman and Daniel Borins with James Khamsi, 2016, 3.
 Equilibrium, Okuda San Miguel, 2018.
 Photo: Two Circles, Micah Lexier, 2016